OLED: Sony

 In October 2008, Sony published results of research it carried out with the Max Planck Institute over the possibility of mass-market bending displays, which could replace rigid LCDs and plasma screens.
 Eventually, bendable, see-through displays could be stacked to produce 3D images with much greater contrast ratios and viewing angles than existing products.

 Sony exhibited a 24.5" (62 cm) prototype OLED 3D television during the Consumer Electronics Show in January 2010.

 In January 2011, Sony announced the PlayStation Vita handheld game console (the successor to the PSP) will feature a 5-inch OLED screen.

 On 17 February 2011, Sony announced its 25" (63.5 cm) OLED Professional Reference Monitor aimed at the Cinema and high end Drama Post Production market.

 On 25 June 2012, Sony and Panasonic announced a joint venture for creating low cost mass production OLED televisions by 2013.

 Sony unveiled its first OLED TV since 2008 at CES 2017 called A1E.
 It revealed two other models in 2018 one at CES 2018 called A8F and other a Master Series TV called A9F.
-At CES 2019 They unveiled another two models one the A8G and the other another Bravia Series TV called A9G.
-Then, at CES 2020, they revealed the A8H, which was effectively a A9G in terms of picture quality but with some compromises due to its lower cost.
+At CES 2019 they unveiled another two models one the A8G and the other another Bravia Series TV called A9G.
+Then, at CES 2020, they revealed the A8H, which was effectively an A9G in terms of picture quality but with some compromises due to its lower cost.
 At the same event, they also revealed a 48-inch version of the A9G, making this its smallest OLED TV since the XEL-1.

 LG

 On 9 April 2009, LG acquired Kodak's OLED business and started to utilize white OLED technology.
 As of 2010, LG Electronics produced one model of OLED television, the 15 in 15EL9500 and had announced a 31 in OLED 3D television for March 2011.
 On 26 December 2011, LG officially announced the "world's largest 55 in OLED panel" and featured it at CES 2012.
 In late 2012, LG announces the launch of the 55EM9600 OLED television in Australia.

 In January 2015, LG Display signed a long-term agreement with Universal Display Corporation for the supply of OLED materials and the right to use their patented OLED emitters.

+As of 2022, LG produces the world's largest OLED TV, at 97 inches.